 The senses of a newborn

-Babies are born with all 5 senses—sight, hearing, smell, taste, and touch.
-Some of
+Babies are born with all five senses—sight, hearing, smell, taste, and touch.
+Some

 Over the first few months, babies may have uncoordinated eye movements.
 They may even